guitaripod/omnichat/API_DOCUMENTATION.md

 ## Overview

-The OmniChat API v1 provides a JWT-based authentication system that supports Sign in with Apple (with Google and other providers coming soon), allowing iOS and Android apps to interact with the OmniChat backend independently of the web application's Clerk authentication.
+The OmniChat API v1 provides a JWT-based authentication system that supports Sign in with Apple (with Google and other providers coming soon), allowing client applications to interact with the OmniChat backend independently of the web application's Clerk authentication.

 ## Live Documentation